 “I believe that all humans have moments of inspiration when we perceive truth.
 These moments usually occur when the mind is quiet–when we perceive the force of life through our feelings.” don Miguel Ruiz

 Seth Godin is one of my favorite marketing geniuses and an accomplished writer/blogger.
 Whenever I need to remind myself why certain things I choose to do matter, I go back to his writings and his blog for fuel.
 You see, Seth is not an advocate of the herd/bandwagon effect, he is more for finding our voice, following what matters to our hearts and damn the consequences.
-Now, I don’t mean that in a nonchalant way; as we continue to follow our hearts, what we do feels solid inside of us so no matter which way the winds blow, and we remain steady on our course.
+Now, I don’t mean that in a nonchalant way; as we continue to follow our hearts, what we do feels solid inside of us so, no matter which way the winds blow, we remain steady on our course.
 We might stumble or even fall down sometimes, but that is a test of our metier and can only make us stronger.

 Recently, I received two posts from him that resonated with me.
 The first, What’s On Your List, poses two important questions: How often do you remind yourself of what’s on the list?
 If the first thing you do when considering an opportunity is consult the list, the list is the most important thing in your life, isn’t it?
 Basically, bucket lists are only good if we act on them.
 Another point is that many of us don’t respond spontaneously to opportunities that make us joyful because we are busy calculating our risk and wondering if it belongs on our list of “should-do”.
 The advice is to just go with it.
 Live.
 Dare to be different.
 We can learn to enjoy the liberating feeling of stepping out of our comfort zone because there is tremendous personal growth there.

 “Some people wonder all their lives if they’ve made a difference.
 The Marines don’t have that problem.”
 Ronald Reagan